Chrisbelefantis/Personal-Goal-Manager/README.md

 # How to run it locally

-1. Clone the repository
+1. Clone the repository.
+2. Run npm install to both api and react-app folder.
-2. At the axios-instance.js file change the baseURL of the API to http://localhost:3001
+3. At the axios-instance.js file change the baseURL of the API to http://localhost:3001
-3. Provide the enviromental variables:
+4. Provide the enviromental variables:
-  * MONGO_ATLAS_PSW which is the password for the mongodb Cloud databse
+  * MONGO_ATLAS_PSW which is the password for the mongodb Cloud databse.
   * JWT_KEY which is used for the contruction of the JWT.

- 4. Run the start-api.bat
+5. Run the start-api.bat.
- 5. Run the start-react.bat
+6. Run the start-react.bat.